ahznn/Nasi/README.md

 That's it

 ## YASB CONFIG
-`yasb` configuration is located at
+`yasb` configuration should be located at

 ```
 C:\Users\[YourName]\.config\yasb
 ```

-You can use this Repository config, by downloading `config.yaml` and `styles.css` inside `YASB`/`YASB Alt` Folder in this Repository.
+You can use config from this repository, by downloading `config.yaml` and `styles.css` inside `YASB`/`YASB Alt` folder.

 Then paste it in Your `yasb` configuration folder like mentioned.

 ### ============== NOTE ==============

+You will NEED to change Folder Address in `config.yaml` to Your Own Folder.